Make-School-Courses/Git-Team-Workflow/README.md

 ![Git Branching Workflow](03-Git-Branching-Workflow-Fix-typos.png)

-These changes should be incorporated into the developement branch.
+These changes should be incorporated into the development branch.

 - Merge with develop